svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_parsing_expressions/index.md

 the `token` type can represent all the valid tokens using the `union` field in the `struct`.
 There is a `type` field to differentiate between types this will be set to one of the defined values above.
-If there is no more tokens the `type` field is set to `TOKENIZER_END` and if there is an error it will be `TOKENIZER_ERROR`.
+If there are no more tokens the `type` field is set to `TOKENIZER_END` and if there is an error it will be `TOKENIZER_ERROR`.

 We also need to keep track of where in the source text we are currently reading tokens from.
-This state is managed by a `struct` called `tokenizer_state`
+This state is managed by a `struct` called `tokenizer_state`, holding a pointer to the string and an index (`pos`).

 ```
 typedef struct {